lucashaensch/ch-charts/README.md

 Plotting charts on your web app with easiness

 Ch-charts.js was made from the need of an easy way to plot charts on your web app.
-It was develop in a way that you don't have to study flot's documentation to make some pretty charts.
+It was develop in a way that you don't have to study the whole flot's documentation to make some charts.

-####Stuff you'll need
+###Stuff you'll need
 * Ch-charts.js (Thank you, Captain Obvious)
 * [jQuery][1]
 * [Flot][2]